Knowledge Base

 view photos, listen to music, watch pre-recorded and live television,

-connection, as well as many free downloads available through the PlayStation
+a wireless connection, as well as many free downloads available through

-website (wallpaper, movie trailers, screenshots, news & events).
+the PlayStation website (wallpaper, movie trailers, screenshots, news &

 What is BlackBerry?